Turbo Takeaways

 VA Loan Pre-Approval vs. Pre-Qualification

-What does VA loan pre-approval mean, and how is it different from pre-qualification?
-When lenders do a pre-qualification, they ask for estimates of assets, income, and debt to check if you qualify for a VA home loan.
-They determine your debt-to-income ratio to estimate the maximum amount you are prequalified for.
-The key difference here is that this is just an estimate because your assets and income are not yet verified.
+During pre-qualification, lenders ask for estimates of assets, income, and debt to check if you qualify for a VA home loan.
+They use this information to determine your debt-to-income ratio and estimate the maximum amount you are prequalified for.

-VA loan pre-approval is a stronger indicator of your financial situation because lenders take a closer look at your income, assets, and debts.
-They’ll ask for your formal documents at this stage to give you a clear idea of how much home loan you can borrow and the terms for borrowing.
+In contrast, VA loan pre-approval provides a more accurate picture of your financial situation.
+Lenders take a closer look at your income, assets, and debts, and they’ll request your formal documents to give you a clear idea of how much home loan you can borrow and the terms for borrowing.

 Why Pre-Approval Is So Important

-If you’re thinking about purchasing a home, getting a pre-approval for a VA loan is important for many reasons, as listed here:
+If you’re thinking about purchasing a home, getting a pre-approval for a VA loan is important for many reasons, such as:

 5 Tips for Getting Approved for a VA Loan